arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 1. Contoso Expense Reporting application running on-premise.

-1. Provisioning a virtual machine in Windows Azure to run SQL Server 2012.
+1. Provisioning a virtual machine in Microsoft Azure to run SQL Server 2012.

-1. Deploying the application to a Windows Azure Web Site.
+1. Deploying the application to a Microsoft Azure Web Site.

-1. Connecting the application to a Windows Azure SQL Database.
+1. Connecting the application to a Microsoft Azure SQL Database.

-1. Connecting the application to use Windows Azure Storage.
+1. Connecting the application to use Microsoft Azure Storage.

 1. Creating SQL Database Federations.